It's getting serious - the love that I'm starting to feel for my slow cooker. It's not always been a smooth ride but we're making progress.

 - Now put on the lid and cook on SLOW for 11 hours.
 If you get the opportunity to give the onions a stir halfway through, then do so, but if you decide to cook them overnight, don't worry - the worst that can happen is that you get a few onion slices sticking to the bottom.
 A small price to pay for sleeping through the night.

-- At the end of the 11 hours, give the onions a good stir, turn the setting to HIGH and leave them to cook for a further 2 hours with the lid slightly ajar.
-This will help any liquid at the base of the cooker to evaporate a little and the onions to become a bit more squidgy.
+- At the end of the 11 hours, give the onions a good stir.
+If you think they need it, turn the setting to HIGH and leave them to cook for a further 2 hours.
+This will help the onions to become a bit more squidgy.
+Sometimes I leave the lid a little ajar for this last part to help evaporate any residual liquid but if I don't manage this then I drain them a little before using or freezing.

 A couple of things to remember -